← Back to gallery

 Latin Headline

-A concise word reveals one grapheme at a time with transform and opacity only.
+A concise word reveals one grapheme at a time with transform + opacity only.
+Visual split is independent from layout measurement, avoiding hard-coded text widths.

 • grapheme